Pope Gregory XV: Early life

 Alessandro Ludovisi was born in Bologna on 9 January 1554 to Pompeo Ludovisi, Count of Samoggia (now Savigno in the Province of Bologna) and Camilla Bianchini.
 He was the third of seven children.

 He was educated at the Roman College run by the Society of Jesus in Rome, and also at the German College in Rome.
 He later attended the University of Bologna to obtain degrees in canon and Roman law, which he received on 4 June 1575.
 His early career was as a papal jurist in Rome, and there is no evidence that he had been ordained to the priesthood.

 He returned to Rome in 1575 and he served as the Referendary of the Apostolic Signatura from 1593 to 1596 and was appointed as the Vicegerent of Rome in 1597, a position he maintained until 1598.
 He also served as the Auditor of the Sacred Roman Rota from 1599 to 1612.

-On 12 March 1612, Pope Paul V appointed him as the Archbishop of Bologna, for which he was presumably ordained to the priesthood and then he was consecrated a bishop on 1 May of that year in the church of Sant'Andrea al Quirinale in Rome.
+On 12 March 1612, Pope Paul V appointed him as the Archbishop of Bologna, for which he was presumably ordained to the priesthood and then, he was consecrated a bishop on 1 May of that year in the church of Sant'Andrea al Quirinale in Rome.

 In August 1616, the pope sent him as Apostolic Nuncio to the Duchy of Savoy, to mediate between Charles Emmanuel I, Duke of Savoy and Philip III of Spain in their dispute concerning the Gonzaga Duchy of Montferrat.
 (Note: The dispute eventually led to the War of the Mantuan Succession, which lasted 1628–31.)

-On 19 September 1616, Pope Paul V elevated him to the rank of cardinal and appointed him as a Cardinal Priest with the titular church of Santa Maria in Traspontina.
+On 19 September 1616, Pope Paul V elevated him to the cardinalate and on 3 December 1618, appointed him as a Cardinal Priest with the titular church of Santa Maria in Traspontina.